Financial tools to use for the coming RRSP contribution season

 What if you just want to drill down a bit and find out how much tax you could be paying before you start looking at how an RRSP could lower your rate of tax?
 Look no further than…

 Our Canadian Tax Calculator shows you how much you’ll be paying both in federal and provincial taxes.
-Select your province, plug in your annual income (before taxes) and your yearly tax deductions and voila!
+Select your province, plug in your annual income (before taxes) and your yearly tax deductions like your RRSP contributions and voila!
 You can instantly see how much tax you could be paying.

 Remember, RRSPs aren’t just an investment channel but a way of deferring and lowering the tax you’ll be paying on that investment (Though you will start paying taxes on RRSP funds withdrawn in your retirement; assuming your average tax rate at that time is lower than your marginal tax rate, you’ll come out a winner).